Our first stop on our USA adventure was to Las Vegas.

 Instead of staying in one of the Casino hotels on the ‘Las Vegas Strip‘ (the main road through Vegas), we stayed at a Holiday Inn Grand Vacations hotel just off the ‘Strip’.

-We had two very impressive rooms that were connected together to make a big suite.
+We had two very impressive rooms connected to make a big suite.

-When we first entered our hotel room, a welcome was projected on a screen.
-After a few moments, the screen then rose to reveal the Las Vegas Strip all lit up below.
+A welcome message was projected on a screen when we first entered our hotel room.
+After a few moments, the screen rose to reveal the Las Vegas Strip lit below.

 Very different to our usual family adventures!